dadrus/jpa-unit/README.md

 #### Strategy based Cleanup

-By default the database content is entirely erased before each test. if you want to control this behavior, `@Cleanup` annotation is your friend.
+By default the database content is entirely erased before each test.
+If you want to control this behavior, `@Cleanup` annotation is your friend.
 It defines when database cleanup should be triggered and which cleanup strategy to apply.
 As always, you can use this annotation globally on a class level or on a method level.
 The latter takes precedence.

 The `@Cleanup` annotation has the following properties:

 - `strategy` of type `CleanupStrategy`.
 Defines which strategy to apply while erasing the database content.
-Default strategy is `CleanupStrategy.STRICT`.
 Following strategies are available:
     - `STRICT`.
 Cleans entire database.
+This is the **default** strategy.
 Might require turning off database constraints (e.g. referential integrity).
     - `USED_ROWS_ONLY`.
 Deletes only those entries which were defined in data sets.
     - `USED_TABLES_ONLY`.
 Deletes only those tables/collections which were used in data sets.
 - `phase` of type `CleanupPhase`.
 Defines the phase when the database cleanup should be triggered.
-Default phase is `AFTER`.
 Following phases are available:
     - `BEFORE`.
 The contents of database are deleted (based on the strategy) before the test method is executed.
     - `AFTER`.
 The contents of database are deleted (based on the strategy) after the test method is executed.
+This is the **default** phase.
     - `NONE`.
 The cleanup of the database is disabled.